jeremycastillo/algoLabs/lab1report.md

 In the exectution of the problem, t last tried to pair with a'.
 So did t ever propose to a?
 If t didn't, then a' is higher on t's preference list.
 However, this contradcits the preference list of t we started with.
 If t did, then t did not pair with a because a was paired with some other tenant t'' which a stricly prefers to t.
 So either t'' is t' or a strictly prefers t' to t''.
 Either way this contradicts a's preference list where a prefers t to t'.
 Therefore it is a weakly stable matching.

+By proving the algorithm terminates and returns a correct result we have shown there always exists a perfect weakly stable matching.

 ### d

+To prove the algorithm terminates it is helpful to define a measure of progress.
+Progress in this case will be defined with P(.) where P(t) represents the number of pairs (t,a) such that t has tried to rent a at the end of iteration t.
+Then for p(t+n), where n > 0, the size of P(t+n) is greater than P(t).
+This is because every iteration has a tenant t trying to rent one apartment.
+But since there are k tenants and k apartments there are k^2 possible pairs in total.
+Since one iteration increases the number of pairs for a tenant t by one the highest number of iterations that can occur are k^2.
+Therefore, the maximum number of iterations is k^2 and the algorithm terminates.

 ### e